-After Mitsos had breakfast we left Bảo Lạc on the QL 34 and drove further North into the mountains.
-It was another one of those gray Vietnames days before summer.
+After Mitsos had breakfast, we left Bảo Lạc on the QL 34 and drove further North into the mountains.
+It was another one of those gray Vietnamese days before summer.

 A new dam from the QL 4BAnother damAnd another damAnother one of those cloudy daysA village from the QL 4BNot sure where the forest workers work?